D3pak/4n6/Read.md

 It’s all about today’s digital security and increasing cyber-crime information.
 Sharp knowledge and computer soundness may lead you ahead and make you differentiate among tech geek 🙂

 Digital forensics (sometimes known as digital forensic science) is a branch of forensic science encompassing the recovery and investigation of material found in digital devices, often in relation to computer crime.
-In simple concept Techno-legal standard:
+In simple concept Techno-legal standard: IPAD

 I: Identification,
 P: Preservation,